core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 :   The payload of a CoAP message that is affected by a BERT Option in
     descriptive usage (see Section 2.1 of {{-block}}).

+Transport Connection:
+: Underlying reliable byte stream connection, as directly provided by TCP, or indirectly via TLS or WebSockets.

+Connection:
+: Transport Connection, unless explicitly qualified otherwise.

 Connection Initiator:
-:   The peer that opens a reliable byte stream connection, i.e., the
+:   The peer that opens a Transport Connection, i.e., the
     TCP active opener, TLS client, or WebSocket client.

 Connection Acceptor:
-:   The peer that accepts the reliable byte stream connection opened by
+:   The peer that accepts the Transport Connection opened by
     the other peer, i.e., the TCP passive opener, TLS server, or WebSocket server.